Local SEO Statistics (2026): Eye-Opening Data & Insights

 How Often Consumers Search for Local Businesses

-About 80% of people in the U.S. look for local businesses every week, and nearly one-third (32%) search for them every day.
+Approximately 80% of people in the U.S. search for local businesses every week, and nearly one-third (32%) do so daily.

 Mobile searches for โ€œnear meโ€ that include phrases like โ€œcan I buyโ€ or โ€œto buyโ€ have increased by more than 500% in the past two years.
-This shows that more people now use their phones to find and purchase products or services nearby.
+This indicates that an increasing number of people now use their phones to locate and purchase products or services nearby.

 Growth of โ€œNear Meโ€ and Local Intent Searches

-In the U.S., there are over 5.9 million โ€œnear meโ€ keywords that get about 800 million searches every month.
-Around 80% of people search for local businesses every week, and 32% do it daily.
+There are over 7 million โ€œnear meโ€ keywords that receive approximately 1.5 billion searches each month.
+Approximately 80% of people search for local businesses each week, and 32% do so daily.

 Consumer Behavior in Local SEO